vespa-engine/vespa/vagrant/README.md

 CLion is installed as part of the environment and is recommended for C++ development.

 #### 1. Bootstrap C++ building
-Go to <vespa-source> directory and execute:
+cd to the vespa/ directory created by git clone and execute:

+    ./bootstrap.sh java
     ./bootstrap-cpp.sh . .

 #### 2. Start CLion
-Open a terminal inside the virtual CentOS desktop and run:
+Open a terminal inside the virtual CentOS desktop (password is "vagrant") and run:

     clion